phetdam/c-npy-demo/c_numpy_demo/data/README.rst

    Eurodollar options recorded on September 3, 2020, with the specific contract being the 0EU21 contract, the one-year mid-curve Eurodollar option expiring on September 10, 2021.
 The underlying futures expires on September 19, 2022.
-   Note that the extremely deep in-the-money options will inevitably end up with nonsensical implied volatility values since they are often stale.
+   Note that extremely deep in-the-money options will end up with nonsensical implied volatilities since their prices are often stale.
 The file contains 136 rows and 9 columns of data.